 Open source alternatives to Google Calendar

-4 open source alternatives for Google Calendar
+6 open source alternatives for Google Calendar

-While some people can get away with a wall calendar or a paper day planner to organize their schedule, a whole lot of us have turned over the process of managing time allotments to a digital calendar.
+For many of us, our calendar is our lifeblood.
+While some people can get away with a wall calendar or a paper day planner to organize their schedule, a whole lot of us have turned the process of managing time allotments over to a digital calendar.

 Most of the major vendor ecosystems provide some sort of calendaring solution which can sync across devices.
 Among them, Google Calendar is perhaps the most prevalent.
 For many people, it just works, making it easy to keep track of their schedule across multiple computer and mobile devices, and to share appropriate information with others with whom they need to coordinate.